4 Ways to determine your skin tone

 Professional hair colourists usually know what colour suits you best by just looking at your complexion.
 That’s why, when you want to dye your hair brown, for example, they know if it’s best to use more ash or platinum colours, which are cool-toned, or with golden or mahogany, which go beautifully with a warm undertone.

-We at Woj Beauty are ready to help you achieve the perfect look.
+We at Izabella Bordignon London are ready to help you achieve the perfect look.
 Want to know more about our services?
 Click here and see what suits you best.